ensigniasec/run-mcp/README.md

 ![Run MCP](docs/RUN-MCP.svg)

-This tool scans MCP (modelcontextprotocol.io) configurations for security vulnerabilities, and helps you enforce security policies for your MCP Configurations.
+This tool scans [MCP](https://modelcontextprotocol.io) configurations for security vulnerabilities, and helps you enforce security policies for your MCP Configurations.

 # WARNING: This software is early-alpha, under active development and is subject to breaking changes.